-Creature Comforts, started in 2015; an ongoing inquiry.
-Everything shown is very much "draft".
+Creatures Comforts, started in 2015; an ongoing inquiry.

 We find solace in anthopomorphizing and zoomorphizing phenomena.
 A cloud looks like a bunny, a trashcan resembles a face.
 Emojis look like everything and everything looks like an emoji.
 Characters perform through adjectives and posture suggests inclination: a drooping tree is depressed; a top-heavy object effervesces; a stilted structure is as tentative as a bird.
 Adjectives overwhelm design as we try and reground it with familiar traits.

 In other words, through our creature comforts we have found that creatures comfort.
 This project identifies and appends extant conditions with strange qualities to transform known environments into fantastical creatures.
-These appear in responses to competition briefs, small projects, and material experiments that are currently under development
+These appear in responses to competition briefs, small projects, and material experiments in various stages.

 It doesn't end well here, but they do meet up eventually.